kaychak/Cybersec_final/README.md

 All the crack results are saved in the results folder.

 ## Result.log
-Here is an example of the content of the result.log file

 The `result.log` file contains the results of the password cracking attempts for various hash files.
 Each entry in the log provides detailed information about the cracking process, including:

 - The name of the hash file.